 - Transfer Player to any Position on the „Space“ Map, use instant Transition Fade

 - Screen Fade-In

-For the Exit we do almost the same.
+For the Exit, we do almost the same.
 We can leave out the Transfer command as we are already on the Space Map.
-Eventually, you should think about a counter to let the player escape the dungeon after he found the exit x times.
+Eventually, you should think about a counter to let the player escape the dungeon after finding the exit x times.